 Araparera Forest

-This block of 168ha (415 acres) was part-planted by the Barr family between 1961 and 1972.
-Neil Barr was generally regarded as the father of farm forestry in New Zealand and here he planted Radiata Pine, Macrocarpa, Kowhai, Sydney Blue Gum and Southern Mahogany among other tree species.
+Araparera Forest, spanning 168ha (415 acres), was established in stages by the Barr family between 1961 and 1972.
+Neil Barr, renowned as the pioneer of farm forestry in New Zealand, cultivated a diverse range of tree species here, including Radiata Pine, Macrocarpa, Kowhai, Sydney Blue Gum, and Southern Mahogany.

-Araparera also holds original stands of native trees with some excellent specimens of Rimu, Nikau, Totara and Puriri.
-These natives are protected within the pine plantation.
-As are the two Maori Pa areas, designated historical sites.
+In addition to its planted varieties, Araparera is enriched with original stands of native trees, featuring impressive examples of Rimu, Nikau, Totara, and Puriri.
+These indigenous species are carefully conserved within the pine plantation, alongside two Maori Pa areas, recognized as significant historical sites.